sheikhdiallo/COM304_FOUNDATION_1/sessions/session7/docs/package-management-apache.md

 The web page is at `/var/www/html/index.html`

-Note that any page named index.html will be served without needing the name in the url.
+Note that any page named index.html will be served without needing the file name in the url `http://localhost` automatically serves `http://localhost/index.html`.

 Create a second page in the directory using the nano editor.
 (note that the pages are created with root ownership so you must use sudo).

 ```
-cd
+cd /var/www/html/
 sudo nano mywebpage.html
 ```
 Paste the following example html page and exit using ctrl-X